moodlehq/mdlrelease/README.md

 ### On sync release

-Used to produce an on-sync release for the master branch.
+Used to produce an on-sync release for the main branch.
 This type of release skips all stable branches.
-This release type should only be used when the Moodle's master branch must stay "in sync" with the latest stable branch after a major release.
-Note that the last week of the period, when on-sync ends, it's better to perform a normal master release (weekly) in order to guarantee that versions have diverged and avoid potential problems.
+This release type should only be used when the Moodle's main branch must stay "in sync" with the latest stable branch after a major release.
+Note that the last week of the period, when on-sync ends, it's better to perform a normal main release (weekly) in order to guarantee that versions have diverged and avoid potential problems.
 The following steps must be followed to perform an on-sync release.

 **0. Ensure that we have achieved true roll-ability**